-We are a Christian ministry dedicated to sharing the good news of the eternal salvation in Jesus Christ.
-Our area of special focus is reaching the hearts and minds of Jehovah’s Witnesses and Mormons (Latter-day Saints or LDS).
+We are Witnesses for Jesus and we exist to transform lives through the gospel.
+The gospel is the good news that Jesus Christ died to pay for our sins so that anyone who places their faith in Him alone can be forgiven and have eternal life.
+Our area of special focus is reaching the hearts and minds of Jehovah’s Witnesses and Mormons (Latter-day Saints or LDS) who have been taught to believe in a different Jesus and must come to know the Jesus of the Bible who alone can save.
 Whether you’re currently involved in either one of these groups or you have friends or relatives involved, our website is for you!
 Learn more about us here.

 Hi I’m Trish.
 I was a Jehovah’s Witness for 42 years.
 I was lost and I was hungry and I didn’t know what for… until I found out who Christ really is.
 In all those years going door to door with my Bible, no one ever shared Christ with me.
 I don’t think they knew how.
 I don’t think they knew they could or that they needed to.
 I’m just so grateful someone finally did.